smurp/jsoutline/README.md

 ## Usage
     jsoutline.traceAll(someobj_or_class, recurse, skiplist);
-    someobj_or_class.do_something_tricky(); // view the output in Chrome/FF/Safari console
+    jsoutline.showClassName = true; // default
-    jsoutline.squelch = true; // turn off the outlining
+    jsoutline.showObjectClass = false; // default, whether to show className when it is 'Object' someobj_or_class.do_something_tricky(); // view the output in Chrome/FF/Safari console jsoutline.squelch = true; // turn off the outlining
     someojb_or_class.do_something_boring();